List of ingredients and their benefits

 borax powder

 Natural thickeners: Beeswax and shea butter provide body lotions with a creamy consistency.
-Borax powder, available in grocery stores, is a gentle mineral emulsifier that gives the lotion some stability.
+Borax powder is a gentle mineral emulsifier that gives the lotion some stability.

 Natural ingredients for better consistency: The thin consistency of mosquito repellent can be thickened by adding a little bit of beeswax and shea butter, which makes it easier to apply.
 The addition of borax powder helps to stabilize the water-oil emulsion.
-Go to Mosquito Repellant
+Recipe for Mosquito Repellant

 Brandy or Vodka

 Brandy or vodka as an emulsifier: An emulsifier is needed in a natural mouthwash to ensure that the essential oils will blend well with warm water.
 Either vodka or brandy is recommended for this purpose, as it will help stimulate circulation in the gums and firm the tissue, in addition to acting as an effective emulsifier.
-Go to Mouthwash
+Recipe for Mouthwash

 Brewed coffee